-A year after settling into Nome, Daniel had a fortuitous and extremely unusual meeting with a local real estate agent and entrepreneur named Jim Stimpfle.
-Married to an Eskimo from King Island, and raised in Washington DC-his family being next door neighbors to Senator Eduard Kennedy--Jim seemed an odd fellow among many who ended up in this town known as the last habitable settlement in North America.
+A year after settling into Nome, Daniel had a fortuitous and unusual meeting with a local real estate agent and entrepreneur named Jim Stimpfle.
+Married to an Eskimo from King Island, and raised in Washington D.C.-his family being next door neighbors to US Senator Eduard Kennedy--Jim seemed an odd fellow among many who ended up in this town known as the last habitable settlement in North America.
 Each person had their reasons for being in Nome, and Jim certainly had his.
-Most of them had found a way to adjust to the slow rhythm of life in the arctic, and for many years, Jim had his own, but to many he seemed bored and in 1987 he wasn't doing too well selling houses, so he had time on his hands.
-Daniel didn't have the most exciting life either, and was open to new opportunities to make his life in Nome make some kind of difference.
+Most of them had found a way to adjust to the slow rhythm of life in the Arctic, and for many years, Jim had his own, but to some he seemed bored and in 1987 he wasn't doing too well selling houses, so he had time on his hands.
+Daniel didn't have the most exciting life either, despite being active in the Nome community, and was open to new opportunities to make his life make some kind of difference.